-To collaborate, you can "share" the project workspace that contains all the data, tools and analysis work done.
-Workspace owners control how much access collaborators have to the resources, including funding, by assigning roles with different permission levels.
+To collaborate, you can "share" the project workspace with all the data, tools and generated data.
+Workspace owners control how much access collaborators have to resources, including funding, by assigning roles with different permission levels.

 Building workspaces using the Terra Library

-Terra has three libraries to help build a project workspace.
+Terra has three libraries that can help when you are building a project workspace.
 To access the libraries, click the main menu icon (three horizontal lines) at the top left of any page and open the "Library" submenu.

 AnVIL - CCDG, CMG, GTEx, eMERGE